 \section{Introduction}

-Tomography is a technique used to create a 3D image of an object by taking measurements from outside.
+Tomography is a technique used to create a 3D image of an object by taking measurements from the outside.
 It works by sending a signal (like an X-ray) into the object and measuring how it comes out the other side.
-This can be used to image things like bones, organs, and even materials.
+This can be used to image various structures, such as bones, organs, and even materials.

 There are two main types of tomography: hard-field and soft-field.
-Hard-field tomography uses rather energetic fields that travel in straight lines, like X-rays.
-This makes it easier to create an image of the interior but involves ionizing radiations, expensive equipment, safety issues, etc. In contrast, soft-field tomography uses less energetic fields that can be bent by the material.
-This makes it more versatile because no ionizing radiations are involved but with an increase in the level of difficulties in processing the data to form an image of the interior.
+Hard-field tomography utilizes rather energetic fields that travel in straight lines, like X-rays.
+This makes it easier to create an image of the interior, but it involves ionizing radiation, expensive equipment, and safety issues, among other concerns.
+In contrast, soft-field tomography uses less energetic fields that can be bent by the material.
+This makes it more versatile because no ionizing radiation is involved; however, it comes with an increase in the level of difficulty in processing the data to form an image of the interior.

-The tomographic method treated in this work is Magnetic Induction Tomography (MIT), or Eddy Current Tomography.
-Magnetic Induction Tomography relies on the capability of low-frequency electromagnetic fields to penetrate to some extent into the interior of conducting materials.
-In this tomographic method, a set of electrical currents circulating in the source region $\Omega_S$ induces electrical currents in the conducting domain under imaging $\Omega_C$ (see \Cref{fig_01_system}).
+The tomographic method treated in this work is Magnetic Induction Tomography (MIT), also known as Eddy Current Tomography.
+Magnetic Induction Tomography relies on the capability of low-frequency electromagnetic fields to penetrate to some extent the interior of conducting materials.
+In this tomographic method, a set of electrical currents that circulate in the source region $\Omega_S$ induces electrical currents in the conducting domain under imaging $\Omega_C$ (see \Cref{fig_01_system}).
 The spatial distribution of the electrical resistivity $\eta$ affects the reaction field measured externally to $\Omega_C$ and, therefore, starting from the reaction field, an attempt is made to reconstruct the electrical resistivity into the interior of the conducting domain.

 In practical scenarios where it suffices to recover only the support of an anomaly in a known background, non-iterative imaging methods are advantageous due to their real-time capabilities.
-The fundamental idea in this category of methods involves calculating an indicator, specifically a function of space that takes distinct values when assessed within or outside the anomalous region.
+The fundamental idea in this category of methods involves calculating an indicator, specifically a function of space, that takes distinct values when assessed within or outside the anomalous region.
 Several non-iterative imaging techniques within this context are recalled here.